-The resulting temperature and moisture profiles after 8h of simulation (Fig. 6e,f) nicely illustrate the way the convection schemes perform.
-Only the REF experiment is able to reproduce the stable stratification at 18Z after the convective event as simulated by the CRM.
-Due to a lack of deep convection, experiments E and AW develop a deep, well-mixed PBL and a colder atmosphere above (-2 K).
-Increasing the convective activity through ALP increase (AS experiment) reduces this defect but cannot generate the stable stratification at low level due to the wake occurrence.
+The resulting temperature and moisture profiles after 8 h of simulation (Figs. 6e,f) nicely illustrate the way the convection schemes perform.
+Only the REF experiment is able to reproduce the stable stratification at 1800 UTC after the convective event as simulated by the CRM.
+Because of a lack of deep convection, experiments E and AW develop a deep, well-mixed PBL and a colder atmosphere above -2 K. Increasing the convective activity through ALP increase (AS experiment) reduces this defect but cannot generate the stable stratification at low levels because of the wake occurrence.
 We identify a major benefit of introducing the wake model here.
 Again concerning the moisture profile, REF works the best by drying much more than the others below 750 hPa.
-Nevertheless, as already detected on the Q_2 profile, there is still a deficit of drying in the 850-750 hPa layer.
+Nevertheless, as already detected on the Q_2 profile, there is still a deficit of drying in the 850-750-hPa layer.